 The default value is \$SOLVER='DP8'.
-These methods, described in [103], use stepsize control based on local truncation error.
+These methods, described in [52], use a stepsize control based on a local truncation error.

-Solution of initial value problem for ordinary differential equations can be stored for subsequent processing.
-An extent of stored data is determined using the macrovariable \$MED.
-If \$MED=0 then no data are stored.
-If \$MED=1 then data in all solution steps are stored.
-If \$MED=2 then data in equidistant mesh points are stored.
-Number of mesh points is specified using the statement \$NA=number of mesh_points in the last case.
+A solution to an initial value problem for ordinary differential equations can be stored for subsequent processing.
+An extent of stored data is determined by using the macrovariable \$MED.
+If \$MED=0, then no data are stored.
+If \$MED=1, then data in all solution steps are stored.
+If \$MED=2, then data in equidistant mesh points are stored.
+The number of mesh points is specified by using the statement \$NA=number_of_mesh_points in the last case.

-3.15.
+3.19.
 Methods for direction determination

 Optimization methods, contained in the UFO system, are usually implemented in such a way that they use the same modules for direction determination.
-These modules, realized with different kinds of matrix decomposition, are distinguished using the macrovariables \$TYPE and \$NUMBER.
+These modules, realized with different kinds of matrix decomposition, are distinguished by using the macrovariables \$TYPE and \$NUMBER.
 The meaning of the specification \$TYPE was explained above.
-Now we explain the specification \$NUMBER.
+Now we will explain the specification \$NUMBER.

-If \$TYPE='L' then line search methods are supposed.
+If \$TYPE='L', then line search methods are supposed.
 In this case, relatively simple procedures for direction determination are used.
-There are three possibilities:
+There are four possibilities: